The longest known tails of ram-pressure-stripped star-forming galaxies are caused by an intracluster medium shock in Abell 1367

 {ASTRON, Netherlands Institute for Radio Astronomy, Oude Hoogeveensedijk 4, 7991 PD Dwingeloo, The Netherlands\\ \and Hamburger Sternwarte, University of Hamburg, Gojenbergsweg 112, D-21029, Hamburg, Germany \and Th{\"u}ringer Landessternwarte, Sternwarte 5, D-07778 Tautenburg, Germany \and Max-Planck-Institut f\"ur Radioastronomie, Auf dem H\"ugel 69, 53121 Bonn, Germany. \and Center for Astrophysics, Harvard \& Smithsonian, 60 Garden Street, Cambridge, MA 02138, USA \and Department of Physics \& Astronomy, University of Alabama in Huntsville, 301 Sparkman Dr NW, Huntsville, AL 35899, USA \and INAF - Istituto di Radioastronomia, via P. Gobetti 101, Bologna, Italy \and INAF - Astronomical Observatory of Padova, vicolo dell'Osservatorio 5, IT-35122 Padova, Italy \and Waterloo Centre for Astrophysics, University of Waterloo, 200 University Ave W, Waterloo, ON N2L 3G1, Canada \and Department of Physics \& Astronomy, University of Waterloo, Waterloo, ON N2L 3G1, Canada \and Leiden Observatory, Leiden University, PO Box 9513, 2300 RA Leiden, The Netherlands }

-\abstract {The environment plays an important role in shaping the evolution of cluster galaxies through mechanisms such as ram pressure stripping (RPS), whose effect may be enhanced in merging clusters.} {We investigate a complex of three galaxies UGC\,6697, CGCG\,097-073 and CGCG\,097-079, that are currently undergoing extreme RPS, as evident from their multi-wavelength-detected tails.
-The galaxies are members of the nearby ($d=92$\,Mpc) merging cluster Abell\,1367 and are located in proximity to an intracluster medium (ICM) shock that is traced by X-ray observations and the presence of a radio relic.} {We analyze LOFAR and MeerKAT observations at frequencies of 54, 144, 817 and 1270\,MHz to perform a detailed spectral analysis of the tails.} {We find that all three tails are significantly more extended than in previous radio studies, with lengths $\geq70$\,kpc.
+\abstract {The environment plays an important role in shaping the evolution of cluster galaxies through mechanisms such as ram pressure stripping (RPS), whose effect may be enhanced in merging clusters.} {We investigate a complex of three galaxies -- UGC\,6697, CGCG\,097-073, and CGCG\,097-079 -- that are currently undergoing extreme RPS, as is evident from their multiwavelength-detected tails.
+The galaxies are members of the nearby ($d=92$\,Mpc) merging cluster Abell\,1367 and are located in proximity to an intracluster medium (ICM) shock that is traced by X-ray observations and the presence of a radio relic.} {We analyzed LOFAR and MeerKAT observations at frequencies of 54, 144, 817, and 1270\,MHz to perform a detailed spectral analysis of the tails.} {We found that all three tails are significantly more extended than in previous radio studies, with lengths of $\geq70$\,kpc.
 For UGC\,6697, we detected a tail of $300$\,kpc, making it the longest known RPS tail of a star-forming galaxy at any wavelength.
 The length and spectral variations of the tail cannot be explained purely by the spectral aging of stripped cosmic rays.
-We construct a model of the tail that includes compression and re-acceleration due to the encounter with the nearby ICM shock, which can plausibly account for the extreme RPS as well as the length and spectral variation of the tail.
-We further discover a radio plume at the leading edge of UGC\,6697 that connects to a narrow filament.
+We constructed a model of the tail that includes compression and reacceleration due to the encounter with the nearby ICM shock, which can plausibly account for the extreme RPS as well as the length and spectral variation of the tail.
+We further discovered a radio plume at the leading edge of UGC\,6697 that connects to a narrow filament.
 These sources exhibit extremely steep ($\alpha\approx-1.7$) and highly curved spectra.
-We speculate that this emission arises from cosmic rays re-energized by UGC\,6697’s rapid infall which propagate along magnetic filaments in the cluster center.} {Our findings represent direct evidence of a cluster merger shock impacting the evolution of member galaxies.
+We speculate that this emission arises from cosmic rays reenergized by UGC\,6697’s rapid infall that propagate along magnetic filaments in the cluster center.} {Our findings represent direct evidence of a cluster merger shock impacting the evolution of member galaxies.
 Furthermore, we report the first tentative detection of particle acceleration at the leading edge of an infalling galaxy.}

 \keywords{galaxies: clusters: individual: Abell 1367 -- radio continuum: general -- galaxies: interactions -- stars: formation}

 \nolinenumbers